mh37/Argos/README.md

 - Python
 - Scapy-python3
+- Airmon-ng
 - Tornado
 - WiFi Card that supports monitor mode

+## Credits
+This project is a fork of https://github.com/smythtech/WifiProbeMapper, and covered under the MIT license.

 WARNING: The storage of MAC addresses is illegal in most countries and may violate your local data privacy laws.
 Check your local laws first.